 Your Choice of Implants

-This is one of the most important decisions in breast augmentation: what kind of implants you get.
+This is one of the most important decisions: what kind of implants you get.
 You’ll get to choose between an incredible variety of implants, but the end goal is to find the implant that fits best with your unique needs.
 Dr. Waltzman will explain all the factors that go into choosing your implant:

 - The quality of your skin

 - The texture of your skin